 1. Do a Dry Run

 Our very first RV camping trip was in a newly restored Airstream.
-We went to Cinder Hills OHV in Flagstaff and had to leave after one night because our batteries were wired wrong and our generator couldn’t recharge them.
+We went to the Cinder Hills OHV (Off Highway Vehicle) area in Flagstaff, Arizona, and had to leave after one night because our batteries were wired wrong and our generator couldn’t recharge them.

 2. Maximize Your Solar and Battery Bank

-My favorite all-time boondocking spot is Abraham Lake in Alberta, Canada off the Icefields parkway between Banff and Jasper National Parks.
-Offering gorgeous turquoise water, good cell signal and excellent river kayaking, it is super popular and crowded in summer.
-Instead, go in the shoulder season May-June and Sept-Oct and you will almost have this gem entirely to yourself.
+My all-time favorite boondocking spot is Abraham Lake in Alberta, Canada, off the Icefields Parkway between Banff and Jasper national parks.
+Offering gorgeous turquoise water, a strong cell phone signal, and excellent river kayaking, it’s super popular and crowded in summer.
+Instead, go in the shoulder season (May to June and September to October), and you’ll likely have this gem entirely to yourself.

 3. Choose the Right RV

-King Road BLM just outside the KOFA National Wildlife Refuge in Arizona was our favorite free boondocking location for 2020.
-The adventure continues.
+King Road Dispersed Camping, located just outside the Kofa National Wildlife Refuge in Arizona, is one of our favorite free boondocking locations.

 4. Prioritize Security

 My favorite place to boondock is Bighorn National Forest in Wyoming.
-I feel so much joy whenever I’m there.
-The Porcupine Falls area is my favorite and I love to be there in late fall (along with all the hunters!).
-Porcupine Campground is right next to the Bighorn Medicine Wheel, and it becomes an “upscale” boondocking spot late in the season — there are no hookups or services, but it’s free and you can find yourself a designated site and a picnic table under the tall, beautiful spruces.
-On an October morning there, I woke up to a light cover of snow, and it’s one of my favorite memories.
+The Porcupine Falls area is my favorite, and I love to be there in late fall.
+Porcupine Campground is right next to the Bighorn Medicine Wheel, and it becomes an “upscale” boondocking spot late in the season—there are no hookups or services, but it’s free, and you can find yourself a designated site and a picnic table under the tall, beautiful spruces.

-For all the newbies out there… if you’re towing, you REALLY want to have a 4wd truck.
+For all the newbies out there: If you’re towing, you really want to have a four-wheel drive truck.
 And don’t push your towing capacity.
 If you have a lift on your trailer, even better.
-You need traction and clearance when you are towing down dirt roads.
+You need traction and clearance when you’re towing down dirt roads.
 The more, the better.
-I started off with a 2wd truck and I did once get stuck.
+I started off with a two-wheel drive truck, and I did get stuck once.
 There were a few places I couldn’t get to, either.
-Had I had 4wd at those times, I would have made it.
+If I had four-wheel drive those times, I would’ve made it.